microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/microclimatedev.md

 ### Copy the Docker certificate

-Next, you need to get the docker certificate from the environment your ICP is running in and copy it to your local machine:
+Next, you need to get the Docker certificate from the environment that your ICP is running in, and copy it to your local machine:

-1. On the machine your ICP instance is running on, copy the docker certificate locally using:
+1. On the machine that your ICP instance is running on, copy the Docker certificate locally by using:
 	``vagrant ssh -- "sudo cat /etc/docker/certs.d/mycluster.icp:8500/ca.crt" > /tmp/ca.crt``
-2. Copy the the certificate file you have copied to /etc/docker/certs.d/mycluster.icp:8500/ca.crt on your local machine, you may need to create the directory first with:
+2. Copy the certificate file you have copied to /etc/docker/certs.d/mycluster.icp:8500/ca.crt on your local machine, you might need to create the directory first with:
 	``mkdir -p /etc/docker/certs.d/mycluster.icp:8500/``
-3. On MacOS, you will need to register that the certificate is trusted using the following:
+3. On MacOS, you need to register that the certificate is trusted by using the following:
-	``sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain /etc/docker/certs.d/mycluster.icp:8500/ca.crt``
+	``sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain /etc/docker/certs.d/mycluster.icp:8500/ca.crt``.
+``
-4. Restart docker to register these changes
+4. Restart Docker to register these changes.
-5. Use ``docker login mycluster.icp:8500`` to test this has worked, the login should be successful, the default username/password is admin/admin.
+5. Use ``docker login mycluster.icp:8500`` to test that this has worked, the login should be successful, the default username/password is admin/admin.

-Note: With Vagrant, the certificate will change if you have to destroy and recreate the machine so this step will need to be repeated in that situation.
+Note: With Vagrant, the certificate changes if you have to destroy and recreate the machine so this step needs to be repeated in that situation.

 ### Building and deploying Microclimate

 Configure the Kubernetes client API to point to your ICP instance: in the ICP admin GUI, click the account symbol in the top right and go to Configure client, copy the provided commands and paste them into your local terminal.

 With the above steps completed, you can use run_icp.sh script to build and deploy microclimate.
-The script will build, tag and push the Microclimate images and create the deployment and service in ICP.
+The script will build, tag and push the microclimate images and create the deployment and service in ICP.

-Alternatively you can build the Microclimate images using the normal (local docker) run.sh script, manually tag and push images to ICP, then use the Helm chart to just do the deployment.
-Follow the additional steps below if you want to manually tag and push images and deploy using Helm.
+Alternatively, you can build the microclimate images by using the normal (local docker) run.sh script, manually tag and push images to ICP, then use the Helm chart to just do the deployment.
+Follow the additional steps below if you want to manually tag and push images and deploy by using Helm.

-The deployment may take 2-3 minutes to process once the script completes the first time around.
+The deployment might take 2-3 minutes to process after the script completes the first time around.
 The progress of the deployment can be viewed by opening Workloads->Deployment->microclimate->pod in the ICP admin GUI.
-Once each of the containers in the pod have the 'RUNNING' status, Microclimate can be opened by following the second URL printed when the script completes.
+When each of the containers in the pod have the 'RUNNING' status, microclimate can be opened by following the second URL printed when the script completes.

 ### Additional steps to use Helm: